The Slipcover Maker’s reviews for cotton ticking stripe home decor fabrics.

 Don’t get me wrong.
 It’s very easy to find basic cotton ticking fabric in a wide range of prices and colors.
 I have sampled and tested many.
 But none of them are weighty or durable enough for the look & feel I’m going for in my washable slipcovers.
 Even the ones called “heavy weight mattress ticking” weigh in at a measly 6 to 9 ounces and turn limp after wash.

 My search continues.
 Stay tuned!
 For now, here are my reviews for some of the ticking I sampled so far:

-Ticking Fabric, Navy or Black I love this beautiful cotton herringbone ticking made in England.
-The classic stripe is offered in two different widths in navy or black.
+Ticking Herringbone Weave I love this beautiful cotton herringbone ticking made by Ian Mankin in England.
+The classic stripe is offered in two different widths in indigo and many other colors.
 It’s a drapery weight but because it’s so densely woven it feels heavier.
 In addition to the fabric price and shipping cost, expect to pay duty on a roll of this fabric sent from England.

 Utility Fabric Pillow Ticking Blue This twill fabric has the look of traditional mattress ticking in dark indigo and natural.
 It feels stiff and somewhat heavy before wash.
 But after washed it’s limp and light weight.
 It has high shrinkage and is only 32” wide.
 You will have to piece widths together to cover a sofa or large chair.

 ACA Blue Stripe Ticking Soft and limp twill fabric especially after washed.
 Sold as a 9 ounce but feels more like a 6 ounce, which is very light weight.
 The indigo color is not as dark and rich as the pillow ticking stripe (above).
 Usable width is only 42” before wash.
 This ticking is best for crafts, not everyday slipcovers.